HomeUpdated to 2025 tax year

 For a single individual or spouses filing 2023 tax returns, and living in the GTA, the amounts paid over four quarterly installments in April 2024, July 2024, October 2024 and January 2025:

-The amount is not affected by individual or family income.
+The amount was not affected by individual or family income.

-The benefit is applied for by filing an income tax return.
+The benefit was applied for by filing an income tax return.
 No special steps are needed in UFile.

-For couples, only one spouse receives the rebate for the family.
-The benefit is paid to whichever spouse’s return is processed first.
-If a tax clinic files a return for one spouse but only provides basic details for the other, UFile may display the benefit as payable to the first spouse, but regardless the CRA will pay it to the spouse whose return was processed first.
+For couples, only one spouse received the rebate for the family.
+The benefit was paid to whichever spouse’s return is processed first.
+If a tax clinic filed a return for one spouse but only provided basic details for the other, UFile would display the benefit as payable to the first spouse, but regardless the CRA paid it to the spouse whose return was processed first.

-Newcomers (those resident in Canada for the first time in the tax year) initially apply by submitting Form RC151 or Forms RC66 and RC66SCH as early as possible.
-To receive continuing benefits they must file income tax returns like any resident.
+Newcomers (those resident in Canada for the first time in the tax year) initially applied by submitting Form RC151 or Forms RC66 and RC66SCH as early as possible.
+To have received continuing benefits they must have filed income tax returns like any resident.

 References: